NBISweden/workshop-reproducible-research/docs/snakemake.md

 # Set up
 This tutorial depends on files from the course BitBucket repo.
 Take a look at the [intro](index) for instructions on how to set it up if you haven't done so already.
 Then open up a terminal and go to `reproducible_research_course/snakemake`.

-## Set up the environment for the workflow
+## Construct the environment for the workflow
 If you have done the [Conda tutorial](conda.md) you should know how to define an environment and install packages using Conda and an `environment.yml` file.
 Here we will use Snakemake as well as some other programs, all of which are available in the Bioconda channel.
-If you look in the current directory you will see an `environment.yml` file which specifies an environment containing FastQC, Bowtie2 and SRA Tools (identical to the output from the Conda tutorial).
+If you look in the current directory you will see an `environment.yml` file that specifies an environment containing FastQC and SRA Tools (identical to the output from the Conda tutorial).
 Add the following programs to the file and save it.

 ```yaml
 # The workflow manager